Frequently Asked Questions (FAQs)

 The Gemological Institute of America, GIA, is the world's foremost authority in gemology, diamond grading, jewelry education, gemology research, diamond and gemstone grading reports and laboratory services.
 All diamonds and gemstones sold by Topazery are graded by the standards as taught by the GIA.
 The title of Certified Gemologist Appraiser is awarded by the American Gem Society (AGS) to those individuals who have completed advanced studies in appraisal methodologies.
 AGS members aim to provide their customers with the very best service and information available in appraising jewelry and gemstones.

 Getting a Second Opinion about your Jewelry

-If you take an antique jewelry piece purchased from Topazery.com to a jewelry store for an appraisal, be prepared to be disappointed when you receive the evaluation.
+If you take an antique or vintage jewelry piece purchased from Topazery.com to a jewelry store for an appraisal, be prepared to be disappointed when you receive the evaluation.
 Why?
-Because in most cases, the person who assists you sells new jewelry and is not trained or qualified to give you an assessment of an antique, vintage or estate jewelry piece.
+Because in most cases, the person who assists you sells new jewelry and is not trained or qualified to give you an assessment of an antique or vintage jewelry piece.
 A conflict of interest also exists because this person would like to sell you jewelry from their own store, putting them in a difficult position to give you an accurate, objective evaluation of quality and value for a jewelry item you have purchased elsewhere.

 Certificates of Authenticity